DanielJaySaldana/DanielJaySaldana/README.md

 I already have made reputable projects such as ECCD Teacher Renewal System, E-Commerce System, and Emergency Dispatch System.

 Currently, I am exploring on AI tools to maximize their potential so I can bring more ideas into life.
+You can check my repositories for the source code of my projects.

 ______________________________________________________________________________________________________________________________________________________________________